silaspe/maths/docs/geometric_algebra.md

 $$ || \vec{v} ||^2 = || v_1^2 + v_2^2 + v_3^2 + v_4^2 + \dots + v_d^2 || $$

-$$ \text{But the square of a number is always positave (this is VGA (vannila geomatric algebra), not CGA ( complex geomatric algebra (the term CGA actually means conformal geomatric algebra)) also, the square of the square root of itself, and } i^2 \text{ is still } -1 \text{, I think that I was confusing the square of the square root with the square root of the square), and the sum of positave numbers is positave, and the absolute value of a positave number is positave, so...} $$
+$$ \text{But the square of a number is always positive (this is VGA (vanilla geometric algebra), not CGA ( complex geometric algebra (the term CGA actually means conformal geometric algebra)) also, the square of the square root of itself, and } i^2 \text{ is still } -1 \text{, I think that I was confusing the square of the square root with the square root of the square), and the sum of positive numbers is positive, and the absolute value of a positive number is positive, so...} $$

 $$ || \vec{v} ||^2 = v_1^2 + v_2^2 + v_3^2 + v_4^2 + \dots + v_d^2 $$